-If you have more than one car, then you’ll need an auto emergency kit for each one.
+If you have more than one car, you’ll need an auto emergency kit for each one.
 It is helpful to create matching kits packed the same way.
 That way, if you ever do have an emergency, you will always know exactly where to find what you need.

 How Do I Keep My Emergency Car Kit Updated?

 Now you have an awesome car emergency kit!
-But there is still one more important task left to complete.
+But there is still one more critical task left to complete.
 To stay prepared, you’ll need a plan to keep your kit updated.
 The goal is threefold:

 - Periodically review and make adjustments to your supplies as your situation changes